arsmentis/arsmentis/source/clients/index.markdown

 ---
 layout: page
 title: Clients
-description: From big businesses to small, I help my clients make technology work for them.
-It’s my job to find the best solution for your problem.
+description: Every problem has a solution, and every solution is different.
+It’s my job to figure out what’s best for you.
 comments: false
 sharing: false
 footer: true
 ---

 Every problem has a solution, and every solution is different.
 It’s my job to figure out what’s best for you.

-From big businesses to independent entrepreneurs, I’ve helped a wide range of clients make technology work for them.
+From big businesses to independent entrepreneurs, I’ve helped a wide range of clients, including:

-Some of my past clients include:

 [{% img left /images/appstudio.png 150 150 'AppStudio' 'AppStudio' %}](https://www.nsbasic.com/)